The genuine Cleanup.exe file is a software component of CleanUp by Analog Devices.

 Description: Cleanup.exe is not essential for the Windows OS and causes relatively few problems.
 The Cleanup.exe file is located in the C:\Windows\System32 folder.

 The program has a visible window.
 The file is not a Windows system file.
-The software is loaded during the Windows boot process (see Registry key: MACHINE\RunOnce, MACHINE\Run, RunOnce).
-Therefore the technical security rating is 25% dangerous, however you should also read the user reviews.
+The software is loaded during the Windows boot process (see Registry key: MACHINE\Run, MACHINE\RunOnce, RunOnce).
+Cleanup.exe is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 26% dangerous, however you should also read the user reviews.

 Recommended: Identify Cleanup.exe related errors